United Technologies (UTX) Q2 2017 Results - Earnings Call Transcript

 Akhil Johri - United Technologies Corp.

-Julian, I would just add that the mix story feels very real in terms of the changes.
-The one example that Greg mentioned, the Transport Refrigeration business, as you know, both the container and North America truck trailer businesses have been down or weak relative to their past experience, and those are highly profitable businesses.
-As you look at our backlog and the orders that we saw, both those businesses grew very nicely in terms of the orders and backlog, and that should convert into good earnings in the second half.
+Yeah, Julian, I would just add that the mix story feels very real in terms of the changes.
+The one example that Greg mentioned, the transport refrigeration business, as you know, both the container and North America truck trailer businesses have been down or weak relative to their past experience, and those are highly profitable businesses.
+As we look at our backlog and the orders that we saw, both those businesses grew very nicely in terms of the orders and backlog, and that should convert into good earnings in the second half.

-Cost, product cost reductions in the Commercial Refrigeration space, also the mix shift between service and install business within the Fire & Security field side, which is what has hurt us in the first two quarters, is expected to change a little as the focus of the management team changes.
+Cost, product cost reductions in the commercial refrigeration space, also the mix shift between service and install business within the fire & security field side, which is what has hurt us in the first two quarters, is expected to change a little as the focus of the management team changes.
 And then Bob [McDonough] has several productivity initiatives that he has launched in addition to pricing actions that will help improve the back half.
-But yes, you're right, it still feels like a bit of a decline, but Bob has actions in place to help achieve at least the low end of the range.
+But yes, you're right, it still feels like a big hill to climb, but Bob has actions in place to help achieve at least to the low end of the range.

 Julian Mitchell - Credit Suisse Securities (USA) LLC

 Thanks, and then just one quick follow-up on Aerospace.
 Within Pratt & Whitney, the margins seem to be hanging in there quite well considering everything that's going on.
 Do you think you're within touching distance now of the floor on margins in that division?
-And I guess related to that, any change to that $350 million Commercial OE mix headwind you had guided for this year?
+And I guess related to that, any change to that $350 million commercial OE mix headwind you had guided for this year?

 Akhil Johri - United Technologies Corp.

-Julian, I think first question first, I would say that it's natural to suggest that probably next year will be the low point of the margin at Pratt, because we have talked about peak negative engine margin coming in 2018.
+Julian, I think first question first, I would say that it's natural to suggest that probably next year would be the low point of the margin at Pratt, right, because we have talked about peak negative engine margin coming in 2018.
 Sales will grow nicely in 2018, but I think the profit is still to be discussed and to be worked out.
 So I think there will be some margin pressure at Pratt in 2018.

-With regard to the current year, I mentioned this at our last event at the Paris Air Show as well.
-I think for this year negative engine margin is likely to be higher than the $350 million that we had.
+With regard to the current year, I mentioned this at our last event in Paris Air Show as well.
+I think for this year, negative engine margin is likely to be higher than the $350 million that we had.
 Exactly what, we will work through over the next few months and see where it all ends up.
-Just because of the extra costs we have been incurring associated with the ramp, some early issues that we've been dealing with, which have pushed out some of the cost reduction actions that were in place before, but that is being offset by a stronger Commercial aftermarket.
+Just because of the extra costs we have been incurring associated with the ramp, some early issues that we've been dealing with, which have pushed out some of the cost reduction actions that were in place before, but that is being offset by a stronger commercial aftermarket.
 So we feel good about the Pratt guidance overall, but there are some puts and takes, as Greg said at the beginning of the call.

 Julian Mitchell - Credit Suisse Securities (USA) LLC